getdozer/dozer-docs/docs/dozer.md

 ### Redis
 Redis, an in-memory data structure store, is often used as a database, cache, and message broker, delivering exceptional speed for in-memory operations.
 However, when used as a cache, one of the biggest challenges is determining the appropriate TTL (Time to Live) for each record, which essentially determines the freshness of the data.

 In contrast, Dozer is an advanced data management tool designed specifically for real-time or near real-time data ingestion from diverse sources.
 It leverages Change Data Capture (CDC) mechanisms to ensure that data is always fresh, avoiding the complexities of managing TTLs associated with traditional caching solutions.
-Moreover, Dozer is more than just a data store - it also offers a streaming SQL engine for real-time data transformations and aggregation, and actively distributes data and APIs closer to the end user, similar to a Content Delivery Network (CDN).
+Moreover, Dozer is more than just a data store, it also offers a streaming SQL engine for real-time data transformations and aggregation, and actively distributes data and APIs closer to the end user, similar to a Content Delivery Network (CDN).

 ### Hasura
 Hasura is a powerful GraphQL engine that connects directly to your databases and microservices and auto-generates a production-ready GraphQL API.
 However, its performance is contingent on the underlying database it's querying.
 This can lead to slower responses and increased load on your source system, especially with complex queries or large datasets.